flutter/website/src/content/release/breaking-changes/flutter-plugins-configuration.md

 [In 2019][PR 45379] `.flutter-plugins-dependencies` was added as a newer file format that replaces `.flutter-plugins`.

-So a file that looks something like this:
+So a file that looked something like this:

 ```txt
 # This is .flutter-plugins